-We have audited the compliance of the Shelby Metropolitan Housing Authority, Sidney, Ohio, (Authority) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to each of its major federal programs for the year ended December 31, 2009.
+We have audited the compliance of the Shelby Metropolitan Housing Authority, Sidney, Ohio, (Authority) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of Shelby Metropolitan Housing Authority's major federal programs for the year ended December 31, 2011.
 The Authority's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the Authority's management.
 Our responsibility is to express an opinion on the Authority's compliance based on our audit.